Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 What is whole life insurance?

-What is universal life?
+What is universal life insurance?

 What you should know about whole life insurance

+- You may be able to purchase a no-exam policy.
 This is known as simplified issue life insurance.
 Since your insurer is taking on more risk, it charges a higher premium, and the death benefit is usually capped at $500,000.

+- Your premiums will typically stay the same.
 You can expect to pay the same amount every month.
 That being said, there are a handful of whole life policies with increasing premiums, so be sure to read the fine print.
 For premiums that stay the same, you’ll want to sign up for a guaranteed level premium policy.

+- You’ll probably be paid dividends.
 If your insurance company is a mutual firm, you’ll get annual dividends that reflect its profits and success.
 You can choose to receive them in cash or let them accumulate interest.
 You can then use the dividends to reduce your policy’s premiums or buy more coverage.
 Even if the company is financially strong, dividends aren’t always guaranteed, so think of them as a bonus.

+- It forces you to save.
 Whole life bundles your insurance and investment, so it works as a forced savings vehicle.
-This is an attractive feature for those who don’t have the discipline to save on their own.
+This is an attractive feature for those who lack the discipline to save on their own.
 It’s also popular among people with financial assets to protect, as the cash value can be used to pay estate taxes.

+- The cash value increases regardless of market conditions.
 With each premium payment, your cash value increases.
 Whole life offers fixed returns, while universal life’s returns fluctuate with the market.
 This makes whole life a more secure permanent policy for the risk-averse.

 What you should know about universal life

+- You can change your premiums.
 You have the liberty to adjust the amount and timing of your payments to suit your financial situation.
 This feature is unique to universal life insurance and is ideal for those whose income fluctuates or who can’t commit to steady monthly payments.
 Keep in mind that this flexibility kicks in after you’ve paid your first premium and built up enough cash value.

+- The premiums increase as you age.
 Unlike whole life, universal life premiums can rise over time.

+- You can increase or decrease the death benefit.
 The flexibility of universal life policies extends to the death benefit as well, which you can adjust at will.
 The higher the death benefit, the more expensive your premiums will be.
 To increase coverage, you’ll most likely need to pass a medical exam.
 To lower it to a minimum amount, your insurer may apply surrender charges to the cash value of your policy.

+- The interest rate is subject to change.
 With universal life, you’ll earn interest on the cash value of your policy, but the rate isn’t fixed.
 It changes based on market conditions, without dipping below your policy’s guaranteed rate.
 This makes universal life a riskier investment, with potentially greater returns.
 Indexed universal life policies (IUL) are tied to an index, like the Standard & Poor 500 or Nasdaq 100.

+- You can get a no-medical-exam policy, but it will cost you.
 Like with whole life, it’s possible to find universal life insurance policies out there that don’t require a medical exam.
 However, you’ll pay more for this convenience since the insurer is assuming the risk of covering you for life without getting an accurate assessment of your health.

+- Universal life doesn’t benefit from dividend payments.
 If your insurer is a mutual company, you won’t receive any dividend payments on its profits.

 Should I buy whole life or universal life insurance?